CurveDocs/curve-docs/docs/crvUSD/oracle.md

 !!!tip
-    The formulas below use slightly different terminologies than in the code to make them easier to read.
+    The formulas below use slightly different terminologies than the code to make them easier to read.
     For abbreviations, see [here](#terminology-used-in-code).